A Guide for Producing Stage Works on College Campuses in Turbulent Times

 The Mixed Blood Theatre solicited forty theatre professionals to share plays that they feel best speak to disability in two ways: plays with theme or content on disability and/or plays with characters with disabilities.
 Over half of those polled self-identify as people with disabilities.
 In addition, medical and disability specialists were consulted and provided extensive categorization of professionally recognized disabilities that were crystalized to fewer, broader umbrellas.
 The results of this solicitation have been compiled and are available through the posted website.
 There are over twenty plays listed.
 There is not much information available about the specific plays, so you will need to do some additional sleuthing.
 Each play contains a link to an email for the writer, so you will be able to make contact via email and find out more through that channel as well.

-We're excited to announce that DGI Fall Registration is now open!
 The Dramatists Guild Institute offers hands-on, rigorous, continuing education for educators, playwrights, composers, lyricists, librettists and industry professionals.
-Our fall semester courses start September 12.
+Our Fall 2023 semester began on September 10.